How to get a catering business license: Our step by step guide

 • Sales and marketing

-You will need a business license or business permit in most places, which gives you the right to conduct business in your area.
+In most states, you will need a business license or business permit to give you the right to conduct business in your area.
 A local government agency usually handles permit applications and issues these documents.

 Business license fees vary depending on your catering business and location.
-Still, you can expect to pay for a license processing or filing fee and the cost of the license itself.
+Expect to pay a license processing or filing fee and the cost of the license itself.

-Because catering license requirements vary by location, it’s best to call your local Small Business Development Center.
-You might also check with a local branch of your department of agriculture.
-Ask them exactly how to get a catering license in your area.
+Catering license requirements vary by location.
+Call your local Small Business Development Center or the local branch of your department of agriculture and ask how to get a catering license in your area.

 These centers are designed to help new businesses get started and to help existing small businesses succeed.
 They offer a great deal of free information and assistance, and they can help you work through all the details of getting your catering operation off the ground.

-Getting a catering license or catering permit often includes getting a health permit or inspection.
-Typically, a health inspector will visit your workspace to ensure that your kitchen meets all state and local requirements for commercial food preparation.
+A catering license or permit often includes a health permit or inspection.
+A health inspector will likely visit your commissary kitchen to ensure that you meet all state and local requirements for commercial food preparation and safety.

 If you want to sell alcoholic beverages, you will need a separate alcohol permit.
 Again, check with your Small Business Development Center.